junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean stares at the wall, the side connecting to Cas's room, and imagines he can see through the wall.
 His brain paints Cas's face, his flickering eyelashes, his forever chapped lips.
 Dean's eyelids fall heavily now.
 His tired, sleepy brain wonders what those lips would really taste like, when they're not under water, when he's not unconscious, when the kiss wouldn't kill or hurt anyone.

 And he dreams it in his dream.
-He dreams all of them in his dreams, modifying his memory.
+He dreams all of them in his dreams.
+His memories supply the raw materials.

 He sees himself standing in the barn, watching the angel barging in, with the messy trench coat and most ruffled sex hair, and he sees himself grabs the angel's coat and kisses him right there, right after he knows his name, not afraid of being smite to death.
+And the tip of Cas's lips tilts up ever so slightly, forming the smallest and the very first smile he's ever seen on the angel.

-He sees himself in that dream by the sink in Bobby's place, the angel telling him about Lucifer and seals for the first time, and he sees himself intimidated but excited.
+He sees himself by the sink in Bobby's place, the angel telling him about Lucifer and seals for the first time, and he sees himself intimidated but excited.
 Cas's face is so close to him, three inches, at most, maybe two.
 Just one shiver, just one impulse, he'd be kissing the angel right then, on the second day of their official encounter.
+He just lifts his head one tiny degree, and he'll reach those lips.
+He has thought about this so many times.

-Then on the park's bench, in the motel in front of the mirror, in the back alley just right before he is going to be beaten, or right before Cas is going to die for him for the first time, and certainly not the last.
+Then on the park's bench, then in the motel in front of the mirror, then in the back alley just right before he is going to be beaten up bloody, or right before Cas is going to die for him for the first time (and certainly not the last).

-His brain plays their past like a tape, and he walks in them like it's a real memory retrace.
-And in every single one of them, he sees himself and Cas in the same room, same place, same story.
-And he sees the same look on Cas's face, boring into his soul, and he sees his own, aching, desperate, helpless looks, staring in this dazzling angel.
+His brain plays their past like a tape, and he walks in them like it's a real memory lane retrace.
+And in every single one of them, he sees himself and Cas together, different places, same story.
+And he sees the same look on Cas's face, attentive and deep, solemn and gentle, drilling into his soul, and he sees his own, aching, desperate, helpless looks, staring into the eyes of this dazzling angel.

+Cas's an angel.
+He thinks, amazed again.
+As if it's the first time he realizes that.
+Five years, and he'll never stop feeling lightheaded when he remembers Cas is an *angel*.

 "Cas..."
 Dean sighs in his dream, unconsciously putting his hand before his mouth.
-His lips kiss the concave point between his thumb and index finger, and his dream mind pictures them into the angel's most perfect lips.
+His lips kiss the soft concave spot between his thumb and index finger, and his dream mind pictures them into the angel's most perfect lips.
 Surprisingly, the image does fit with the sensation just perfectly.

-Dean sinks into the dream, happier than he ever remembers he was, sadder than he ever remember he was.
+Dean sinks deeper into the dreams mixed with memories, happier than he ever remembers he was, sadder than he ever remember he was.

 <br>

+### Act 4